 How is it possible that two people across the aisle on the plane can pay totally different prices for the same row?
 It may simply be that one person purchased their ticket far in advance.
 But another possibility is that one traveler was able to get a private, discounted fare.
 The complex and vast variety of fare types is one of the greater mysteries of the airline world.
-It’s not something an airline will want to explain.
+It’s not something an airlines talk about.
 And you can’t really compare fare types through a simple Google search.

 The answer lies partially with airline consolidators.
 An airline consolidator is a company that has contracted rates with multiple airlines to sell tickets to qualified travel agents.
 These private airfares are usually low enough that a travel agent can build in a markup to the fare and still pass along significant savings to their client.

 What does a consolidator do?

 An airline consolidator contracts with airlines to buy specialized airfare in bulk.
 These “private fares” also known as consolidator fares, net fares, or bulk fares, are a specially negotiated fare between an airline and a consolidator.

 But why would an airline offer consolidators fares that essentially compete with their published prices?
 The short answer is that it helps them fill their planes.
 Selling excess inventory to consolidators at a wholesale price helps airlines avoid totally missing out on revenue with empty seats.
 Airlines win because they fill the planes.
 Travelers win because they get a great fare.
 Travel agents win because they have a chance to earn more on every sale.
 As Michael Scott would say, it’s a “win-win-win.”

 But even if you’ve been in the travel industry for a while, it can be hard to sort through everything that’s available in a consolidator’s airfare search engine.